papr8ka/-lwjgl-basics-wiki/SpriteBatchIntro.md

 An important feature of any 2D rendering system is a "batcher" -- this will allow us to render many sprites in a single draw call.
 Using the batcher correctly will allow us to render tens of thousands of sprites per frame at 60+ FPS.
+You can see a minimal implementation of a SpriteBatcher [here](https://github.com/mattdesl/lwjgl-basics/blob/master/src/mdesl/graphics/SpriteBatch.java) -- it's modeled after the batcher in [LibGDX](http://libgdx.badlogicgames.com/).

 As discussed in the [Textures](Textures) tutorial, a sprite is nothing more than a set of vertices that make up a rectangular shape.
 Each vertex has the attributes `Position(x, y)` (where the vertex lies), `TexCoord(s, t)` (what region of our Texture we want to render) and `Color(r, g, b, a)` (to specify tinting or transparency).
-From the outside, most sprite batchers look fairly simple to use:
+Most sprite batchers are fairly simple to use, and may look like this:

 ```java
 //prepare the batch for rendering